jasimbdpro/utf-8-to-base64-for-profanity-filter/README.md

 ## As a Bangladeshi, my native language is Bangla.
 And its character encoding is in unicode.

 ### Converting Unicode to ASCII and ASCII to Unicode is not straightforward.
 As base64 saves string in ASCII format.
 So at first, I need to convert my unicode text to ASCII, then make it base64.
+I wanted to used profanity filter in my project.
+But most of the npm package don't have pre-built dictionary of my language's profane words.
+So, I wanted to use to add my custom list in my project.
+But adding dirty words directly in puplic feels me embarrased.
+So, I wanted to convert the dirty word as base64, then make my project access the words dynamically from the base64 string.